isomerpages/ema-pl/_events/segc-youth/winners.md

 </div>

 <div style="text-align: center;">
-    Team Electrae was crowned the champion for their innovative ideas such as the use of bioluminescent algae for lighting and artificial intelligence to optimise overall energy usage.
+    Team Electrae was crowned the champion for their innovative ideas such as the use of bioluminescent algae for lighting and artificial intelligence.
     <br/>
     <div style="display: inline-block; vertical-align: top; text-align: center; width: 240px; margin: auto; margin-bottom: 20px;">
         <img alt="Overview in Minecraft" src="/images/events/segc/SEGC2021_Electraeworld1.png" style="width: 240px; height: 160px;"/>